 <services> <service name="Microsoft.ServiceModel.Samples.WcfCalculatorService" behaviorConfiguration="CalculatorServiceBehavior"> <host> <baseAddresses> <add baseAddress="http://localhost:8000/ServiceModelSamples/service"/> </baseAddresses> </host> <!-- This endpoint is exposed at the base address provided by host: http://localhost:8000/ServiceModelSamples/service. --> <endpoint address="" binding="wsHttpBinding" contract="Microsoft.ServiceModel.Samples.ICalculator" /> ... </service> </services>

 When you run the sample, the operation requests and responses are displayed in both the service and client console windows.
 Press ENTER in each console window to shut down the service and client.

 To set up, build, and run the sample

 Ensure that you have performed the One-Time Setup Procedure for the Windows Communication Foundation Samples.

 To build the C# or Visual Basic .NET edition of the solution, follow the instructions in Building the Windows Communication Foundation Samples.

-After the solution has been built, run Setup.bat from an elevated Visual Studio 2010 command prompt to install the Windows service using the Installutil.exe tool.
+After the solution has been built, run Setup.bat to install the Windows service using the Installutil.exe tool.
 The service should appear in Services.

-To run the sample in a single- or cross-computer configuration, follow the instructions in Running the Windows Communication Foundation Samples.
+To run the sample in a single- or cross-machine configuration, follow the instructions in Running the Windows Communication Foundation Samples.